Italy: Umbria, Spello, Montefalco & Assisi Guided Bicycling Vacation | VBT Bicycling Vacations Skip to Main Content

 Italy: Umbria, Spello, Montefalco & Assisi

 With VBT’s deep Italian roots, we’ve found the most scenic, low-traffic cycling routes in Umbria and Le Marche.
 Join us on an epic spin through the “green heart” of Italy—including the stunning hilltop city of Assisi and many hidden gems with authentic local flavor.
-During a three-night stay in gothic Spello, you’ll explore this verdant city of hanging gardens—and pedal to the walled village of Montefalco, where you’ll discover its exquisite vintages.
+During a three-night stay in enchanting Spello, you’ll explore this verdant city of hanging gardens—and pedal to the walled village of Montefalco, where you’ll discover its exquisite vintages.
 Spin along green valleys to the pristine medieval village of Sant’Anatolia di Narco, perched above the River Nera, and pedal to the charming town of Scheggino—famous for its black truffles.
 Pedaling through the scenic landscape of Le Marche, you’ll enjoy quiet roads with little traffic as you explore this pastoral region.
 Here, you’ll discover the dramatic limestone gorges of Pioraco, enjoy a special lunch at a local farm, and learn to make regional specialties during a cooking class with a local chef.

 Tour Highlights